 At the beginning of the 16th century, the ancient Basilica of St. Peter, originally built by Emperor Constantine in the 4th century, was in serious disrepair.
 Because of this, Pope Julius II ordered its reconstruction in 1506.
 In fact, this became one of the largest architectural projects in Europe at that time.

-Several of the greatest artists and architects of the Renaissance participated in the reconstruction, including Bramante, Michelangelo, and Bernini.
+Several of the greatest artists and architects of the Renaissance participated in the reconstruction, including Bramante, Michelangelo and Bernini.
 The reconstruction lasted more than a century and was finally completed in 1626.

 At the same time, the reconstruction of the basilica formed part of a broader transformation of Rome into a center of Renaissance culture.
 Under the rule of Pope Julius II, Michelangelo painted the ceiling of the Sistine Chapel, the Vatican Gardens were redesigned, and the Cortile del Belvedere was constructed, reshaping the Vatican's urban and artistic landscape.